 Recently a study8 was conducted looking into the risk factors to the development of laminitis.
 They found that cold blooded horse types who had access to high-quality grazing or had a change of pasture were at a significant risk of developing laminitis.
 Cold blooded horses, such as our native pony types are traditionally good doers to enable them to keep hold of their fat during the summer months to help them survive the cold and harsh winter months9.
 Native ponies also tend to be insulin resistant which increases the risk of the development of laminitis.

 Pasture can be very high in sugar which as mentioned before can cause hyperinsulinaemia and consequently the development of laminitis.

 It has been found that horses diagnosed with toxaemia (‘blood poisoning’) as a result of developing pneumonia, colitis (diarrhoea), grain overload or retained placenta (afterbirth) are at an increased risk of developing laminitis10.

 An on-going concern that laminitis could be caused by corticosteroid administration (such as drugs to treat Recurrent Airway Obstruction (RAO) and musculoskeletal conditions) has recently been investigated.
 A study11 was conducted that concluded that there is no evidence to support that administration of therapeutic systemic corticosteroids can cause the development of laminitis in healthy horses.
-Another study12 also found that treatment with oral prednisolone (a type of corticosteroid usually used to treat RAO) did not increase the risk of laminitis.
-They also found a weak association between administrating multiple doses of corticosteroids and the development of laminitis in adult horses with an underlying endocrine disease.
+Another study12 also found that treatment with oral prednisolone (a type of glucocorticoid usually used to treat RAO) did not increase the risk of laminitis in healthy horses.

 3. Laminitis caused by mechanical concussive overloading